 From cradle to grave, in good times and in bad, the tireless work of our nurses, doctors, dentists, midwives, admin staff, chiropodists, surgeons, physios, consultants, paramedics, researchers and so many more, means we are one of the most well looked after populations in the world.

 Here in Tayside, that hard work is now recognised annually in the NHS Tayside Staff Appreciation and Recognition (STAR) Awards.
-Launched by NHS Tayside Chief Executive Grant Archibald in January, so far more than 500 nominations have been received – and this is your final few days call out to make sure your nomination is in!
+Launched by NHS Tayside Chief Executive Grant Archibald in January, so far more than 200 nominations have been received – and you have until the end of February to make sure your nomination is in!

 Our NHS Tayside spokesperson said, “These awards provide an important opportunity for members of the public and staff to nominate a person or team who they consider has provided exceptional care or encouraged quality improvement and staff development.

-Now in their third year, the STAR Awards celebrate the individuals, teams and services within NHS Tayside that deliver outstanding patient care or go the extra mile in their job.
-There are 6 categories in total open to NHS Tayside staff, with three of them also open to the public – Outstanding Individual (clinical), Outstanding Individual (non-clinical) and Outstanding Team.
+Now in their fourth year, the STAR Awards celebrate the individuals, teams and services within NHS Tayside that deliver outstanding patient care or go the extra mile in their job.
+There are 8 categories in total, 6 of which are open for the public to nominate in – Outstanding Individual (clinical), Outstanding Individual (non-clinical), Outstanding Team (and 3 which are brand new for 2020), Young Achiever, Unsung Hero and Global Citizenship.

 You can nominate in more than one category – you may wish to nominate an individual staff member as well as a team who may have looked after you or your family.